-New Jersey Muslim group sues for mosque on Ramadan eve
+New Jersey Muslim group sues over rejection of mosque plan

 The suit alleges violation of the Religious Land Use and Institutionalized Persons Act.
 The law, enacted in 2000, requires any zoning decision that puts a "substantial burden" on religious practice to be justified by a compelling interest on the part of the government.
 The law also grants the Department of Justice purview to sue on religious groups' behalf.

-The DOJ did not immediately respond when asked if the Bayonne case was under federal investigation.

-According to a report on the law issued by the DOJ in 2016, "there is particularly severe discrimination faced by Muslims in land use."
+According to a report on the law the department issued in 2016, "there is particularly severe discrimination faced by Muslims in land use."

-The Bayonne mosque is one of several cases in recent years where local officials have allegedly used zoning laws to keep Muslims from building community centers or houses of worship.
+The Bayonne mosque is one of several cases in recent years where zoning laws have kept Muslims from building community centers or houses of worship.
 Mosque projects also faced opposition in Sterling Heights, Michigan; Wayne, New Jersey; and Henrico, Virginia.

-Last week, the town of Basking Ridge, New Jersey, settled a long-running suit with the local Muslim community over a denied proposal to build a mosque.
-The terms of that settlement have not yet been made public.